StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     **Client ID**

     The unique identifier assigned to TheHive by the OAuth 2.0 provider when you register the application.
-It is used to authenticate TheHive with the OAuth server during the authorization process.
+TheHive uses this identifier to authenticate with the OAuth server during the authorization process.

     **Client secret**